bbyhartanto/bobhartanto/content/casestudies/bublibu-design-workflow.md

 - Only work for respectable area that important for MVP phase not overstepping the production team.
 - Also aligned with the intention or perception of the Business owner

-## First team - Designing the wireframe
+## 1st team - Designing the wireframe

 This is the team that translating the requirement and business process from product manager, A brief from a PM or business owner typically contains the *what* and the *why*  "we need a seller onboarding flow" or "users need to be able to track their order."
 What it almost never contains is the *how*.
 That gap is exactly where the wireframing process begins.